Posts Tagged ‘Blog’

 Looking Kinda Bland Huh?

-Yeah… I forgot where I read this from, but I heard that sometimes the only way to get started on a redesign is to stare at a blank canvas every day.
+Yeah… I forgot where I read this from, but I heard that sometimes the only way to get started on a blog redesign is to stare at a blank canvas every day.

 So here we are.